-The exceptions to this rule are scallops and oysters.
-Unless you’re familiar with how to open the shells, scallops and oysters are sold cleaned and out of its shell, most likely in a saline solution or its own juices.
-These are best bought and consumed the same day of purchase.
+The only exceptions to this rule are scallops and oysters.
+Unless you’re familiar with how to open the shells, scallops and oysters are often sold shucked, cleaned, and out of its shell, most likely in a saline solution or in their own juices.
+These are best bought and consumed on the same day of purchase.

-Only buy fresh and unopened scallops and oysters if you have the properly tools and are familiar with how to shuck them.
+Only buy fresh and unopened scallops and oysters if you have the proper tools and are familiar with how to shuck them.

 Shellfish in general are easy to prepare and cook.
 Once you have a bag of these, preferably all are still alive at the time of purchase, you can start by cleaning them.
 Here’s how:

-For clams and mussels, these are usually soaked a few hours to overnight in the refrigerator in fresh water.
-This is to allow the shellfish time to spit out any dirt or any other substances it may have ingested prior to cooking.
+Clams and mussels are usually soaked in fresh water for a few hours to overnight in the refrigerator.
+This is to allow the shellfish time to spit out any dirt, mud, or any other substances it may have ingested prior to cooking.

-For mussels, these usually have a beard (a hairy thread or protrusion near the hinge that is responsible for keeping the mussel in place) that should be removed immediately prior to cooking.
-Use clean pliars or a kitchen towel to get a hold of the beard and pull out from the shell to remove.
-These are inedible so discard after removal.
+Mussels usually have a beard (a hairy thread or protrusion near the hinge that is responsible for keeping the mussel in place) that should be removed immediately prior to cooking.
+Use clean pliers or a kitchen towel to get a hold of the beard and pull it out from the shell to remove it.
+These are inedible so discard them after removal.

-Oysters in the shell and even razor clams can be served raw with vinegar on side as its commonly served in the provinces.
+Oysters in the shell and even razor clams can be served raw with a vinegar dip on the side as its commonly served in the provinces.

-Shellfish is plentiful in a country that’s made of islands, and each of these edible mollusks are best when bough fresh from the catch and served as deliciously as possible.
+Shellfish is plentiful in a country that’s made of islands, and each of these edible mollusks are best when bought fresh from the catch and served as deliciously as possible.